num-lock-solutions/sails-jwt-auth/README.md

 ### Installation

 + Clone the repo into a desired directory
++ Open a terminal window, cd into the root of the project directory and run "npm install"
 + Create a new database and database credentials
 + Update "api/config/datastores.js" with the new database credentials
 + Open "api/config/custom.js" and change the JWT settings (JWT secret string, expiry and encryption level)